-Everyone's agent starts at Level 1, each with special powers as described by their Role card.
-Munchkin characters may be either male or female.
-Your character's gender at the start of the game matches the face-up side of your Role card.
+Everyone starts at Level 1 with special strengths as described by their House card.
+Characters may be either male or female.
+Your character's sex at the start of the game matches your own.

-Look at your starting eight cards.
-If you have any Affiliation (p.
-2) or Power cards of Rank 1 (see powers, p.
-2) you may (if you like) play one of each type by placing it in front of you.
-If you have any usable Items or Ally cards (see ITEMS and ALLY, p.
+Look at your initial eight cards.
+If you have any Role (p.2) or Proficiency cards of Rank 1 (see Profiencies, p.
+3), you may (if you like) play one of each type by placing it in front of you.
+If you have any usable Items or Ally cards (see Items and Ally, p.
 3), you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read on, or you could just go ahead and do it.